invit/PlivoBundle/README.md

 # Plivo bundle

-This bundle creates a wrapper service for the official Plivo PHP helper library
+This bundle creates a Symfony wrapper service for the official Plivo PHP helper library

 ## Installation